carzaga1/UnsuperDL-EEG-BSUPP/README.md

 This repository contains the implementation and analysis of a deep learning framework designed to enhance the detection of burst suppression (BS) patterns and compute bursts per minute (BPM) on pediatric EEG data from children in the pediatric intensive care unit (PICU) at Universitäts-Kinderspital Zürich (KISPI).

 The project pairs a pre-validated unsupervised surrogate algorithm with a deep learning architecture to improve performance and accuracy in classifying BS patterns.
 Initially, the unsupervised algorithm is validated using pediatric EEG data alone.
-Subsequently, the algorithm is integrated with an unsupervised neural network and compared to its standalone counterpart.
+Subsequently, the algorithm is integrated with an unsupervised deep learning architecture and compared to its standalone counterpart.
 Both the standalone and paired versions will be benchmarked against manual annotations from experienced EEG specialists.

 This work aims to advance the automation of burst suppression detection, providing a fully interpretable and patient-specific solution that can be integrated seamlessly into ICU workflows.
 It also seeks to demonstrate the algorithm's generalizability across different patient groups, ensuring its potential application in both adult and pediatric care.